cmu-sei/welled/README.md

 ```

 ## Prerequisites for installing wmasterd
-None at the moment. `wmasterd` has been run on:
+The host must support VSOCK with SOCK_DGRAM. `wmasterd` has been run on:
 * ESXi 5.5
 * ESXi 6.0
 * Windows 7 with VMware Workstation 12 and 14